Santeenee/Santeenee/README.md

 #### What's going on?

-- 🌱 I’m currently learning [CSS Grid](https://github.com/Santeenee/learning-CSS-grid), [SASS](https://github.com/Santeenee/learning-SASS) and [async JS](https://github.com/Santeenee/async-javascript).
+- 🌱 I’m currently learning [SASS](https://github.com/Santeenee/learning-SASS), [async JS](https://github.com/Santeenee/async-javascript) and I am working on [this website](https://santeenee-flexbox.netlify.app) about Flexbox
 - 🔭 I’m constantly improving my web dev skills to become a <em>full stack web developer!</em>
 - 📆 I'm looking forward to learn and deepen technologies such as Javascript and its frameworks.
 - ⚡ Working hard to live each day better than the last!